vhssunny1/Create-wordlist-domain-v2-with-JS/README.md

 To do -

-collect endpoint and folders from JS files.
+collect endpoints and folders from JS files.